 - Turn up!
 And manage your time well

 Sometimes it’s about who turns up and not who has the better argument.
-Alex gives us an example of a court hearing he thought he would lose.
-However, simply because the opposing side didn’t turn up, the judge found in his favour.
-His lesson?
-Even though the other side would have had a better argument, they jeopardised the case by being a ‘no-show’!
+Sometimes you might feel you’d lose a court hearing, however, simply because the opposing side doesnt turn up, the judge may find in your favour!
+Even though the other side would have had a better argument, the case could be jeopardised by being a ‘no-show’!

 Good diary management is just as crucial as good legal skills.
 Being on time (to work/court/meetings) can also help settle nerves and avoid delays and distractions.

 Clients don’t just choose lawyers with legal knowledge.
 They choose lawyers with good relationship and communication skills who they trust.
 Demonstrate your ability to communicate and easily explain complex legal matters to help your client understand and make good decisions.
-This is where you become a trusted partner to your clients (see our Trusted Advisor article here).
+This is where you become a trusted partner to your clients and the Whole Lawyer.

 - Put your hand up for opportunities